Home

 • Eligibility: Employees who have completed their probationary period are eligible to request FWAs.
 Employers may consider requests from probationary employees but aren't obligated to.

-• Types of Flexible Work Arrangements: The guidelines define three types:
+• Types of Flexible Working Arrangements: The guidelines define three types:

 • Flexi-Place: Working from different locations (including WFH).